 (2) That you do “substantial trade”,

-These are pretty broad categories so lets break them down a little bit more.
+These are pretty broad categories so let’s break them down a little bit more.

 First, you must be a national of one of the 53 countries that have treaties of commerce and navigation in international trade with the United States.
 Nationals of these countries are able to enter and live in the United States on their own behalf to engage in “International trade.”
-A corporation is considered a national of a treaty country, if the majority of its owners are nationals of that country.
+A corporation is considered a national of a treaty country if the majority of its owners are nationals of that country.
 This only applies to owners and not shareholders of the company.
-For example, in the 1990s Fendi, the high-end clothing company, was owned by Italian nationals and was able to get certain employees E-1 Visas so they could work for the company in New York.
+For example, in the 1990s Fendi, the high-end clothing company was owned by Italian nationals and was able to get certain employees E-1 Visas so they could work for the company in New York.
 However, in 2003 Fendi was bought by French Nationals, and the employees were no longer eligible for E-1 Visas because France is not a nation with treaty trader benefits with the United States.
 If you are a national of one of these 53 nations, you have completed the first requirement for the E-1 Visa.

-This generally means that your “trade” with the United States must be substantial enough to constitute a continuous flow of goods or services between the two nations, and that it crosses international borders.
+This generally means that your “trade” with the United States must be substantial enough to constitute a continuous flow of goods or services between the two nations and that it crosses international borders.
 The USCIS (United States Customs and Immigration Services) defines “substantial” trade to be when there are numerous transactions over a period of time and the income derived is sufficient enough to support the treaty trader.
-There isn’t a simple answer that fits all situations, so let’s look to some examples of what has constituted “substantial” business with the United States.
-For E-1 Visa purposes, “trade” has been expanded to include the exchange, purchase, or sales of goods or services.
+There isn’t a simple answer that fits all situations, so let’s look at some examples of what has constituted “substantial” business with the United States.
+For E-1 Visa purposes, “trade” has been expanded to include the exchange, purchase, or sale of goods or services.

 Two important factors to consider are: (1) the volume of trade conducted, and (2) the monetary value of the trade.
 For example, a smaller businessman who conducts continuous and numerous transactions, although individually small in monetary value, could qualify for an E-1 Visa because of the volume of the trade.
 On the other hand, a business that conducts less frequent but more valuable transactions could also qualify for an E-1 Visa, as the value of the transactions is significant.
 Although there is no bright line rule in the books to determine substantial trade, the Department of State has suggested that a continuous flow of goods and/or services and at least three transactions, are relevant factors and will be looked at by the U.S. Immigration adjudicating officer.

 There are several industries and businesses that can fall within the E-1 definition of trade.
-These service-based businesses include, but are not limited to: banking, insurance, transportation, communications and data processing, advertising, accounting, design and engineering, management consulting, tourism, and technology transfer.
+These service-based businesses include but are not limited to banking, insurance, transportation, communications and data processing, advertising, accounting, design and engineering, management consulting, tourism, and technology transfer.
 Furthermore, in 1997 trade was amended to also include successfully negotiated contracts that call for the immediate exchange of items, giving E-1 benefits even before the trading has begun.